ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/users/fields.rst

 Available Fields
 ----------------

-You can retrieve a list of fields for the ``v3/security/users`` endpoint using the following query:
+Send the following request to `retrieve a list of fields <https://docs.threatconnect.com/en/latest/rest_api/v3/retrieve_fields.html>`_ for the ``/v3/security/users`` endpoint:

 .. code::

     OPTIONS /v3/security/users?show=readonly

-Alternatively, refer to the following table for a list of available fields that can be included in the body of a POST or PUT request for the ``users`` object:
+Alternatively, refer to the following table for a list of available fields that can be included in the body of a POST or PUT request to the ``/v3/security/users`` endpoint:

 .. list-table::
    :widths: 20 20 20 20 20